 * excluding overseas territories outside of Europe

-Exceptions to the US travel ban include citizens of the United States and people with the American nationality, as well as their children and spouses.
+Exceptions to the US travel ban with an ESTA include citizens of the United States and people with American nationality, as well as their children and spouses.
 Additionally, exceptions are made for parents or legal guardians, as well as (unmarried) brothers and sisters of citizens of the USA or of people with the American nationality who are under 21 years of age.

 Can my ESTA be cancelled?